smartclash/0.4.2-gitmeet/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Report a bug you've encountered in the project
 title: ''
 labels: bug, awaiting triage
 assignees: ''